madhav5448/movie-website/README.md

 Users can search for movies by title, genre, or release year.
 Users can view details of each movie, including the title, release date, genre, rating, and cast.

-The project is still under development, but it is functional and can be used to learn about web development with ReactJS and Redux.
+The project is still under development, but it is functional and can be used to learn about web development with ReactJS and Redux-toolkit.

 ## To-do list :-